Denver Pioneers Logo

 Denver Pioneers Logo History

-One of the first Denver Pioneers department logos matched its name.
-Central was the image of the pioneer discoverer: a bearded man in a raccoon hat with a tail.
-Artists “dressed” the drawn character in a sports uniform with the letter “D” on his chest.
-This option was used for 30 years – from 1968 to 1998.
-Then it was replaced by an emblem with a stylized bird that resembled a crab claw in shape.
-Under the image was the inscription “Denver Pioneers,” divided into two lines.
+One of the first logos of the Denver Pioneers department corresponded to its name.
+It featured the image of a pioneer: a bearded man in a raccoon hat with a tail.
+Artists “dressed” the drawn character in a sports uniform with the letter “D” on the chest.
+This version was used for 30 years – from 1968 to 1998.
+Then, it was replaced by an emblem with a stylized bird, resembling a crab claw in shape.
+The image was accompanied by the inscription “Denver Pioneers,” divided into two lines.

-The logo with the flying bird was relevant until 2006.
-After the redesign, the teams got a new distinctive sign: a monogram of dark red letters “D” and “U.” They are located in such a way that perfectly complement each other.
-The font is characterized by short perpendicular serifs and the absence of rounded elements.
+The emblem with the flying bird was relevant until 2006.
+After the redesign, the teams got a new distinctive mark: a monogram of dark red letters “D” and “U.” They are positioned in such a way that they perfectly complement each other.
+Short perpendicular serifs and the absence of rounded elements characterize the font.

 What is Denver Pioneers?